-- Rethink divine Justice — Alternatively, if we do think that our retributive justice system is just, at least in its basic principles, then it only makes sense for God to affirm similar principles, e.g., regarding capability, mental competency and free will.
+- If we affirm that correlation, we should reject ECT and rethink divine Justice.
+If we think that our justice system is just, at least in some of its basic principles, then it only makes sense for God to affirm similar principles, in this case regarding capability, mental competency, and free will.

 Argument 3: Mens rea — Most humans are incapable of knowing God’s will

 Thirdly, it is questionable to what extent humans can even know they are transgressing God’s Law, i.e., through natural law, apart from special revelation.
 (Arguably this applies to the majority of the historical world population, which has never been in contact with Scripture.)